The Illinois Department of Public Health reminds schools that novel influenza is a reportable illness.

 For post secondary institutions of higher education, CDC recommends:

 H1N1 Flu (Swine Flu) Infections Alert for Institutions of Higher Education

 Interim CDC Guidance for Colleges, Universities, and Post-secondary Educational Institutions in Response to Human Infections with Novel Influenza A (H1N1) Virus

 Parents should be advised to keep their children home if they become sick with flu-like symptoms and to notify their school principal of the child’s absence.
 Parents should contact their health care providers if their children have symptoms consistent with influenza.

 Schools play a vital role in the process to prevent disease within their communities.
-It is important to emphasize the importance of everyday actions that can help prevent the spread of germs that cause respiratory illnesses like influenza.
+Because there is no vaccine available right now to protect against swine influenza, it is important to emphasize the importance of everyday actions that can help prevent the spread of germs that cause respiratory illnesses like influenza.
 Students, parents and faculty should take these everyday steps to protect their health: